fbpx

 Higher education is free for Portuguese and EU nationals; residents can enroll but will be charged fees.

-The majority of courses are taught in Portuguese, although there is an increasing number of study programs offered in English, especially at the master’s level.
-There are many international schools where the teaching language is English.
+Yes, English is taught in Portugal from primary schooling upwards.
+Most public and private school courses are taught in Portuguese and English.
+There is also an increasing number of study programs offered in English, especially at the master’s level.

 Yes.
 Many foreign families are thinking about alternatives to the traditional educational system for their children, and the good news is that in Portugal, homeschooling is legal and regulated.
-This means that certain steps are needed and you need to make sure you legalize your homeschooling.
+This means that certain steps are needed, and you need to make sure you legalize your homeschooling.

 Portugal’s educational system ranks 24th in the 2022 Best Countries for Education Report, produced by the US News and World Report, BAV Group, and the Wharton School of the University of Pennsylvania.
-Portugal is home to several reputable polytechnics, which concentrate on training for particular jobs, in addition to top universities.
+Portugal is home to several reputable polytechnics, which concentrate on training for jobs, in addition to top universities.

-EU citizens are eligible to get free higher education in Portugal.
+Public schools in Portugal are cost-free from beginning to end, while independent schools do charge tuition.
+EU citizens and non-EU residents on the Portuguese Golden Visa are eligible to get free higher education in Portugal.
 Although there is no cost to attend public universities, there is a minimum administrative charge of €697 every year.

 The entire basic and secondary education period, from age six to age 18, is a requirement for school enrollment in Portugal.
 Public schools are free and, even though quality varies widely, some are highly regarded and seen as being better than private schools.

-For international students looking to pursue a study abroad program in Europe, Portugal is a convenient location.
-The majority of Portugal’s public universities charge overseas students between €550 and €1,050 per year for bachelor’s degrees.
+Private international schools are not free in Portugal.
+In 2024, Portugal’s international school tuition starts at about €9,207 per year.
+Portugal’s public universities charge non-EU students between €550 and €1,050 per year for bachelor’s degrees.
 For master’s degrees, they charge around €500 – €2,500 per year.